eafit-apolo/apolo-users/docs/source/software/resourcemanager/slurm/info-jobs.rst

 **Canceling a job**
 -------------------
-Once your job is submitted and running, you can do some operations in order to change its state.
+Once your job is submitted, you can do some operations in order to change its state.
 Here we list some useful examples [1]_ [4]_  .

 * Cancel job 1234